Earn your U.S. State Teaching License

 Professional development opportunities.

-The Essential Learning Group (ELG), based in Shanghai, is a leading provider of special education and developmental support services.
-ELG serves children with diverse learning needs and their families, offering research-based programs, interdisciplinary collaboration, and a strong community presence.
+This group, based in Shanghai, is a leading provider of special education and developmental support services.
+It serves children with diverse learning needs and their families, offering research-based programs, interdisciplinary collaboration, and a strong community presence.